This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Olive oil begins to oxidize the moment it contacts air.
 Every time you open the bottle, oxidation starts.
 This is normal and unavoidable.
 The goal is to minimize it.

 Always close the bottle tightly after each use.
 The best caps are DOP-style screw tops, which create a tighter seal than standard pourers.
-The EU actually requires these tops for certified products because they limit air entry so effectively.
+The EU requires these tops for certified products because they limit air entry so effectively.

 Do not replace a screw cap with a pourer or spout.
 They look beautiful on a counter, but they cannot seal properly.
 A pourer left on your bottle is essentially leaving the bottle slightly open at all times.

 Once a bottle is open, aim to use it within 60 days for peak flavor.
 After that, the oil is still safe to use, but the flavors begin to soften and fade.
-You will notice the oil loses some of its punch.

 Rule 4: Pay Attention to the Harvest Date